Trump blasts 'Wacky Omarosa' after leaked tape: 'Vicious but not smart'

 President Trump blasted “Wacky” Omarosa Manigault-Newman on Monday after she leaked a secretly taped phone call with him amid promotion of her new book, calling her “vicious, but not smart” and saying White House Chief of Staff John Kelly considered her a “loser.”

 “Wacky Omarosa, who got fired 3 times on the Apprentice, now got fired for the last time.
 She never made it, never will.
 She begged me for a job, tears in her eyes, I said Ok.
 People in the White House hated her.
-She was vicious but not smart,” Trump tweeted on Monday.
+She was vicious, but not smart,” Trump tweeted on Monday.

 He went on to say he heard "really bad things" about her time there: "Nasty to people & would constantly miss meetings & work.
 When Gen. Kelly came on board he told me she was a loser & nothing but problems.
 I told him to try working it out, if possible, because she only said GREAT things about me - until she got fired!"